California's Legal Protections for Sexual Orientation

 There have been a number of high-profile cases recently over individuals denied service by private businesses due to their sexual orientation.
 Most famously, the Supreme Court was asked to weigh-in on behalf of a Colorado baker that refused to sell wedding cakes to same-sex couples.
 That case ended with a decision in favor of the baker on procedural grounds.

-But when it comes to California, the law is clear: No business may discriminate on the basis of sex or sexual orientation.
-This law is known as the Unruh Civil Rights Act, and it applies to a wider range of individuals than you might think.
+But when it comes to California law, it’s clear: No business may discriminate on the basis of sex or sexual orientation.
+This state law is known as the Unruh Civil Rights Act, and it applies to a wider range of individuals than you might think.

-“This law applies to business—including hotels, motels, restaurants, theatres, hospitals, beauty shops, housing, retail establishments,” says C. Veronica Cutler, an employment attorney in California.
+“This law applies to business—including hotels, motels, restaurants, theatres, hospitals, beauty shops, housing, retail establishments,” says C. Veronica Cutler, an employment attorney in the state of California.
 “Generally speaking, these businesses cannot deny service to someone because of their sexual orientation.”

 Sex and Gender Identity